0x416c6578/0x416c6578.github.io/posts/010-Decoding-Serial-Data.md

 </figcaption>
 </figure>

-- The new data that is sent is some packets starting `FA`, with the second byte monotonically increasing from `A0` to `FE`.
+- The new data that is sent is some packets starting `FA`, with the second byte monotonically increasing from `A0` to `FF`.
 I think this might be calibration data

 <figure>
 <img width="500" src="../Images/secondData.png" alt="" style="border:1px solid black;"/>